carlgira/java-11-notes/annotations/README.md

 ```

-Annotations applied to a class is not inherited by its subclasses, unless it is marked as @Inherited
+Annotations applied to a class is not inherited by its subclasses, unless it is marked as @Inherited @Serializable

 ### Discover annotations